QuocDat5/car-showcase/README.md

 ## What I've learnt in the making of this project

 -   Create & maintain a well-organized file and folder structure
--   Use Next.js 13 and Server side Rendering
+-   Learn & use Next.js 13 latest feature: Server side Rendering